-The study used multivariate data analysis techniques, specifically exploratory factor analysis (EFA), and structural equation modelling (SEM) through the application of IBM Statistical Package for Social Sciences (SPSS) and AMOS version 25.0.
-These techniques are considered as statistically robust techniques and were carried out to ascertain the most critical factors that cause budget overruns.
+The study used multivariate data analysis techniques, specifically EFA and SEM through the application of IBM Statistical Package for Social Sciences (SPSS) and AMOS version 25.0.
+These techniques are considered statistically robust techniques and were carried out to ascertain the most critical factors that cause budget overruns.